Wra7h/Get-EvtxScripts/README.md

 # Get-EvtxScripts

-NOTE: This isn't crazy or complex.
+NOTE: This isn't crazy,complex or ground-breaking.
 There's probably even a better alternative out there somewhere, but this is here if you choose to use it.

 Get-EvtxScripts creates a list of unique ScriptBlock IDs from 4104 Events.
 Then it will iterate through each event to identify the messages related to that ID, and rebuild each script/module in the correct order.